angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.verify();
 ```

 We now have two lists of calls.
-This just demonstrates that you have lots of flexibility `match`.
+This example demonstrates that you have lots of flexibility using the `match` method.

-# What about url with params?
+# What about URLs with params?

-Glad you asked. `expectOne` expects an exact url without url parameters.
-If you expect `/posts` it wouldn't match `/posts?page=1`.
-If you need that level of granularity, for example you want to ensure you pagination logic issues the right parameters, the you can use `match` in conjunction with `request.params` or `request.urlWithParams`.
+Glad you asked. `expectOne` expects an exact URL that doesn't contain URL parameters.
+If you expect `/posts` it would not match `/posts?page=1`.
+If you need that level of granularity, for example, you want to ensure you pagination logic issues the right parameters, then you can use `match` in conjunction with `request.params` or `request.urlWithParams`.
 Et voilà!

 ```TypeScript
       service.getAll({page: 1}).subscribe();